Praxbind (Idarucizumab)

 Who Should Not Take Praxbind

-Do not use Praxbind if you are allergic to idarucizumab or any ingredients in the medication.
-Always check the ingredient list to ensure you can safely receive this medicine.
+Do not use Praxbind if you are allergic to idarucizumab or any of its ingredients.

 Medical Conditions to Discuss